oladipo123/HAR-CQJTU-FCE/README.md

 - Label: a numpy array with the shape of (N\*W\*L), N is the number of samples, W is the windows size, and L is the number of label types (e.g., activity and user labels).
 The detailed label information is provided in [`data_config.json`](./dataset/data_config.json).

 The two numpy arrays are saved as "data_X_Y.npy" and "label_X_Y.npy" in each dataset folder, where X represents the sampling rate and Y is the window size.
 For example, all data and label are saved as "data_20_120.npy" and "label_20_120.npy" in the settings of learning feature.
-And the data and label arrays of HHAR dataset are saved in the _dataset/hhar_ folder.
+And the data and label arrays of HHAR dataset can be saved in the _dataset/hhar_ folder.

 ## Framework
 In our framework, there are two phases: